Hennepin County, Minnesota: Parks

 Hennepin County, and particularly Minneapolis, is renowned for its expansive and high-quality park system.
-The Minneapolis park system has been called the best-designed, best-financed, and best-maintained in America and is run by the independently elected Minneapolis Park and Recreation Board.
+The Minneapolis park system has been called the best-designed, best-financed, and best-maintained in America, and is run by the independently elected Minneapolis Park and Recreation Board.
 It has been named the top park system in the country by the Trust for Public Land for five consecutive years as of 2017.
 Many of Minneapolis's parks are linked by the Grand Rounds National Scenic Byway, a series of interconnected parks and paths that extends for 51 miles.
 The byway is divided into seven districts: Downtown Riverfront, Mississippi River, Minnehaha, Chain of Lakes, Theodore Wirth, Victory Memorial, and Northeast.
 The byway includes many major destinations in Minneapolis, including Nicollet Island, St. Anthony Falls, Stone Arch Bridge, Mill Ruins Park, Mississippi National River and Recreation Area, Minnehaha Creek, Minnehaha Park, Lake Hiawatha, Lake Nokomis, Lake Harriet, Bde Maka Ska, Lake of the Isles, Cedar Lake, and Theodore Wirth Park.

-Outside Minneapolis, Hennepin County is part of the Three Rivers Park District, a park system containing 20 parks and 10 trails spanning the Twin Cities metro area.
+Outside Minneapolis, Hennepin County is also served by the Three Rivers Park District, a park system containing 20 parks and 10 trails spanning the Twin Cities metro area.
+Three Rivers is overseen by seven commissioners, five of whom are elected by residents and two of whom are appointed by Hennepin County commissioners.

 Culture

 Numerous art institutions in Minneapolis make Hennepin County a national center for the arts.
 It contains some of the country's largest and best-known centers for art, including the Minneapolis Institute of Art, Walker Art Center, Weisman Art Museum, and the Minneapolis Sculpture Garden.
 Major art centers include Northeast Minneapolis and the Minneapolis neighborhood of North Loop.
 Minneapolis is home to many important artist organizations, such as the Traffic Zone Center for Visual Art, the Handicraft Guild, and the Northeast Minneapolis Arts Association.

 Hennepin County is also home to a thriving theater scene, highlighted by the Guthrie Theater in downtown Minneapolis.
 It is home to many theater companies, such as Mixed Blood, Skewed Visions, Brave New Workshop, and Children's Theatre Company.
 Other notable theaters include the Orpheum Theatre, the State Theatre, and the Pantages Theatre.
-Additionally, many other cities in the county are home to local community theaters, such as Eden Prairie, Minnetonka, Orono, Osseo, and Plymouth.
+Many other cities in the county are home to local community theaters, such as Eden Prairie, Minnetonka, Orono, Osseo, and Plymouth.

 U.S. Bank Stadium, home of the Minnesota Vikings, was constructed in 2016, and was the site of Super Bowl LII.